Unified theory of classical and quantum ergotropy: Ergotropy of a classical system

-Note the formal analogy with the quantum formula (\ref{eq:q-ergotropy}) whereby the discrete (adiabatically invariant) principal quantum numbers $k,j$ are replaced by the continuous (adiabatically invariant) "enclosed volumes" variables $\Theta, \Omega$, and the quantum overlap $p_{kj}=|\langle r_j |e_k \rangle |^2$ is replaced by the classical overlap $G[\Theta|\Omega]$ \footnote{The analogy becomes even more evident if one notes that, for systems admitting a phase space description, the quantum transitions $p_{kj}$ can be written as the phase space overlaps between the Wigner functions of the eigenstates of $\hat H_0$ and $\hat H_1$ \cite{Schleich01Book} and that (for ergodic systems), such Wigner functions approach the classical microcanonical distributions in the classical limit.}.
+Note the formal analogy with the quantum formula (\ref{eq:q-ergotropy}) whereby the discrete principal quantum numbers $k,j$ are replaced by the continuous "enclosed volumes" variables $\Theta, \Phi$, and the quantum overlap of energy eigenstates is replaced by the classical overlaps of microcanonical states.
+The overlap $G$ can be understood as a special case of a classical propagator of a phase-volume density, which is the analogous of a quantum transition matrix.
+Such propagators were first discussed in Refs. \cite{Campisi08SHPMP39,Campisi08PRE78b}, and were proved to be doubly-stochastic in Refs. \cite{Deng17PRE95,Campisi25Book}.

-Quite remarkably, just like the quantum ergotropy, the classical ergotropy splits into a coherent and an incoherent part \cite{Francica20PRL125}.
-Let

-denote the ``dephasing'' operator $\mathcal D$, relative to the Hamiltonian $H_0$. $\mathcal D$ homogenises the distribution $\rho$ over the iso$-H_0$ hypersurfaces, thus rendering it ``diagonal'' with respect to $H_0$ (i.e., $\{\mathcal D[\rho],H_0\}=0$, where $\{\cdot,\cdot\}$ denotes Poisson brakets) while preserving its energy \cite{Smith22entropy22}.
-As shown in the appendix, we have